 Expect to spend about 30 minutes to an hour here.

 It takes 30 to 45 minutes to drive from Mount Nebo to the Dead Sea.
 You will feel a temperature increase as you drive lower and lower to the lowest point on Earth.
 There are a few options to float at the Dead Sea.

 You can go to Amman Beach, a private beach club with swimming pools, changing rooms and showers and access to float on the Dead Sea.

 You can also pay a day rate to use a Hotel’s Beach Access.
 The Dead Sea Spa is one of these options.

-Where to Stay on Your Next Night of your 5 Days in Jordan Itinerary
+Where to Stay on Your Next Night of your Jordan Itinerary 5 Days

-The town outside of the Petra visitors center is called Wadi Musa, although most will refer to thew whole area as Petra.
-There are dozens of hotels to choose from, some are a 10 minute drive to the site, where others are walking distance.
+The town outside of the Petra visitors center is called Wadi Musa, although most will refer to the whole area as Petra.
+There are dozens of hotels to choose from, some are a 10-minute drive to the site, where others are within walking distance.
 Take that into account when choosing one.
-Because you have a car, it is no problem to drive, but also convenience to leave your car at the
+Because you have a car, it is no problem to drive, but also convenient to leave your car at the hotel.

 Suggested Accommodation for your 5 Days in Jordan Itinerary:

 Luxury: Movenpick Petra (right outside visitors center, with a pool, you can read my full review here.
 It is nice to book half board so you can have dinner after your day in Petra), Marriott Petra (driving distance with a pool that is open late) with beautiful views of the site below.

 Boutique Luxury: Old Village (driving distance to Petra but a boutique style experience.)